hiddb/hiddb-sdk-py/README.md

 )
 ```

-More examples are coming 🚀
+More examples and a more detailed documentation will follow soon 🚀

 ## Contributing